SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_INSTALLATION.md

 - You maintain full control and visibility over what changes
 - Works from any device with browser access
 - No desktop app or server hosting required
-- Can upgrade to write mode later with a desktop LLM application with MCP access
+- Can upgrade to write mode later with an LLM that has filesystem access

 **Limitations:**